When placing a trade, there are a few things to keep in mind:

 - Trailing: Moves with your position when the market moves in your favour, but locks in as soon as the market starts to move against you

-Limits, meanwhile, do the opposite, closing your position when the market moves a certain distance in your favour.
+Limits, meanwhile, do the opposite, closing your position when the market moves a specified distance in your favour.
 Limits are a great way to secure profits in volatile markets.